On Average-Case Error Bounds for Kernel-Based Bayesian Quadrature: Proof of Theorem (Noiseless Lower Bounds)

 Letting $I_0:=\int_{\|\xv\|\le \frac{w}{2}} g_0(\xv)d\xv $ denote the integral of $g_0$, we have

-which follows from the fact that the integral of $h_0$ is constant, the vertical scaling shrinks the integral by $\epsilon$, and the horizontal scaling shrinks the integral by $\Theta(w^d)$.
+which follows from the fact that the integral of $h(\xv)$ is constant, the vertical scaling shrinks the integral by $\epsilon$, and the horizontal scaling shrinks the integral by $\Theta(w^d)$.

 To evaluate the RKHS norm of each $f$, we use the equivalence of the RKHS norm of $f$ and the Sobolev norm, as stated in Lemma \ref{lem:Sobolev-Matern-RKHS-equivalence}.
-Since each $f\in\Fc_{\rm bump}$ is a sum of $M$ disjoint-support functions, we can define these disjoint regions as $D_1,\dotsc,D_M$ and study \eqref{eq:sobnorm} as follows:
+Since each $f$ is a sum of $M$ disjoint-support functions, we can define these disjoint regions as $D_1,\dotsc,D_M$.
+First considering the case of integer-valued $s$ (see \eqref{eq:sobnorm_int} for the relevant definition), we have:

 where \eqref{eq:disjoint_sum} holds since the regions $D_1,\ldots,D_M$ are disjoint.